riverfr0zen/sketches/README.md

 Since notan's text support doesn't support line-spacing yet, I found an alternative in changing the spacing within the font file itself using the excellent [FontForge](https://fontforge.org/en-US/) software.

 [This doc was helpful for line-spacing](http://designwithfontforge.com/en-US/Line_Spacing.html).

+## Hot reloader issue

+It seems there is an issue with the shader hot reloader (e.g. try running erratic_wave_shader from the terminal).
+Not sure when this came up, but the best lead to fixing is probably in `notan_sketches/src/shaderutils.rs`.
+See the comment above the `create_hot_shape_pipeline` fn.